Editorial by Industrial Quick Search

 Mechanical

-Screws, rivets, clips, and fasteners are the most common and secure method for attaching a name plate.
-This method is durable and allows for permanent placement of a name plate in the exact required position.
-It is cost effective and an excellent method for maintaining name plate appearance.
+Screws, rivets, clips, and fasteners are commonly used methods for securely attaching name plates.
+This approach ensures a durable and permanent placement in the exact required position.
+It is also cost-effective and helps maintain the name plate's appearance over time.

 Adhesives